 Another example from the report: A retired couple in Tampa with one car insured by State Farm paid $471 in PIP premiums this year.
 The average family with teen drivers and two cars in Tampa paid almost $2,000 to State Farm for the same coverage.
 If this family earned the $40,000 median income for Hillsborough County (Tampa), they would be paying an astounding five percent of that income for $10,000 in PIP coverage.

 We don’t know from the Consumer Advocate’s report how much of this can be attributed to diagnosis and treatment of conditions that don’t exist by covered providers.
 Nor can we know how much can be attributed to expensive treatment by massage therapists where less expensive but equally effective treatment might take its place.But we do know this.
 When given the opportunity to treat mostly minor, self-limiting injuries with methods of dubious, or no, effectiveness, and given expansive insurance coverage, CAM providers come out on top in terms of expense.
 And I’ll bet that’s a statistic you’ll never see CAM proponents quote.

 1. According to the 2000 census, the population of Florida is 15,982,378.

-2. To the uninitiated, the referenced “adjustment” means, in chiropractic lingo, adjustment of the aforementioned vertebral subluxation which, as noted, can’t do the patient any good because these subluxations don’t exist.
+2. To the uninitiated, the referenced “adjustment” means, in chiropractic lingo, adjustment of the aforementioned vertebral subluxation which, as noted, can’t do the patient any good because spinal subluxations don’t exist.